B2B keyword research is broken. Here’s how I plan to fix it.

 Sift for keywords relevant to your business

-There are also various other common patterns of keywords in B2B that will be irrelevant to your business.
-For example: keywords related to job searches and from people Googling the answers to test questions (e.g., “which of these is an automated vulnerability scanner you can use during penetration testing?”).
+• Keywords searched by people Googling the answers to test questions (“which of these is an automated vulnerability scanner you can use during penetration testing?”)

 This extensive noise is a direct result of the bias of most keyword tools towards “more output is better (even at the expense of relevance).”